metno/sedr/README.md

 - `docker run -it --rm ghcr.io/metno/sedr --url https://edrisobaric.k8s.met.no`

+Or when your service is running on localhost:

+- `docker run -it --rm --network=host ghcr.io/metno/sedr --url http://localhost:8080`

 Debug logging will show every request and it's status:

 - Run container, mounting the current directory at /logs, and tell container to output log there: `docker run -it --rm -v .:/logs ghcr.io/metno/sedr --openapi https://edrisobaric.k8s.met.no/api --url https://edrisobaric.k8s.met.no --log-file /logs/debug.log`